Europe in Monochrome

 A short introduction to the series

 Shot during one afternoon on the 10th of November.
-More information about the series in the last post.
+More information about the series is in the last post.